 Some readers have adopted the technique described by Dave Arnold in his book Liquid Intelligence.
 Arnold’s “Any Nut Orgeat” uses gum arabic and xanthan gum along with a blender to produce an orgeat-style syrup from any nut.

-A simplified version that does not require blanching the almonds comes to us from San Jose-based home tiki bar owner Alex Fritch.
-I’ve had Mai Tais there and Alex’s orgeat is great.
+A simplified version that does not require blanching the almonds comes to us from Alex Fritch, and this orgeat works great in cocktails.

 Orgeat (Simplied) by Alex Fritch